Roger-Heathcote/flashcards/cards/scss.md

 A map.

-They are defined with parentheses e.g.
+They are defined with parentheses which contain CSS style key value pairs e.g.

 $myMap = (foo: red; bar: green;);